University of Northampton: University College Northampton and University of Northampton

-Northampton university campuses
+History 2010 onwards

 Until 2018 the university had three main sites: Avenue Campus, just north of the town centre, opposite a large open park known as the Racecourse; Park Campus in Kingsthorpe to the north of the town which was the main and largest campus and an Innovation centre opposite Northampton railway station.
-The Avenue and Park campuses were replaced by the new Waterside campus in 2018.

-The university has various types of halls of residence on its two older campuses, with just over 1,600 rooms.
-Most first-year students live in halls, and few second- or third-years do so.
-Many of them live in the Abington area, north-east of the town centre.
-The main halls are now located in the student village of the Waterside Campus, and include Francis Crick; Margaret Bondfield; John Clare; and Charles Bradlaugh.
-A former ground-floor flat in the latter is a multi-faith Chaplaincy Centre, and another in John Clare houses the Centre for Community Volunteering; Bassett-Lowke.

-The university also offers accommodation at Belinda Ferrison House in the Mounts area of the town centre.
-In April 2012, Northampton Borough Council granted planning permission for a 464-room hall of residence on the site of the St John's Surface Car Park in the town centre.
-It opened in 2014 and mainly accommodates international and post-graduate students.

-The university took ownership of the Grade II-listed former Kingsley Park Middle School, next door to Avenue Campus.
-This underwent an £11m refurbishment and housed most of the School of Science and Technology, formerly split between Avenue Campus and Park Campus.
-The building has been renamed the Newton Building, after Sir Isaac Newton.

-The university achieved the Ecocampus Silver award in 2011.

 In May 2012, the university announced plans to establish a new riverside campus in the town centre, on the site of the disused Northampton Power Station on the south bank of the River Nene and located within the Northampton Waterside Enterprise Zone (known simply as Northampton Waterside).
 The Waterside Campus opened to students in September 2018 with the facilities on both Park and Avenue campuses transferring to it.

-Proposals have been submitted to redevelop Park campus for housing whilst Avenue campus could be used for student accommodation.
-The Newton Building will be retained as university offices.
+The main student halls of residence are now located in the student village of the Waterside Campus, and include Francis Crick; Margaret Bondfield; John Clare; and Charles Bradlaugh.
+A former ground-floor flat in the latter is a multi-faith Chaplaincy Centre, and another in John Clare houses the Centre for Community Volunteering; Bassett-Lowke.
+A 464-room hall of residence 'St John's Halls of Residence' opened in 2014 and mainly accommodates international and post-graduate students.
+In November 2023 student protests at the 'unsafe and unsanitary conditions' in these halls were reported on by the BBC.
+In December 2023 under Prof Anne-Marie Kilday's tenure as Vice Chancellor, the university announced the closure of the Institute for Creative Leather Technologies.
+This had been based at the university due to a long tradition of leather working as the primary industry in Northampton.

 Organisation and administration

 Governance

-The Vice-Chancellor is Nick Petford, who was preceded in the post by Ann Tate (who received an honorary degree from the university in 2011) and Martin Gaskell.
+The Vice-Chancellor is Anne-Marie Kilday, who was preceded in the post by Nick Petford, Ann Tate (who received an honorary degree from the university in 2011) and Martin Gaskell.

 On 10 February 2008, the university appointed Baroness Falkner of Margravine as its first Chancellor.
 In July 2017, she was succeeded by the BBC radio presenter Richard Coles.

 The Board of Governors are the members of the Higher Education Corporation and act both as governors and charitable trustees.
 There are 17 members of the Board of Governors.
 They are drawn from the private, public and voluntary sectors as well as from the staff and students of the university.